 Location 48210 La Malène, France

-Tempted by one of our fantastic villas so you can indulge in these exciting activities?
+Tempted by one of our fantastic villas in Languedoc so you can indulge in these exciting activities?
 Our helpful and friendly concierge team is on hand to answer any questions and make sure you’ve got the accommodation to suit you.
 Need a bit more inspiration?
-Check out our blogs on the best day trips for grown-ups in the South of France and our 10 best luxury villas in Languedoc.
+Check out our blogs on the best day trips for grown-ups in the South of France and our Languedoc travel guide.